Jenna Rainey

 The Ultimate Guide to Watercolor Paint

-Overwhelmed by what type of watercolor paint to use?
+Now, let's jump in.
+Are you overwhelmed by what type of watercolor paint to use?
 Or which brand?
 Before I get into it, let me just say this…every artist is different and every artist’s budget is going to be different.
 The best watercolor paint for YOU is going to be the one you can afford and that’s going to be most appropriate for the stage of learning you’re at.
-I did a great video on how to spend less $$$ on watercolor paint here.
+I have a great video on how to spend less $$$ on watercolor paint here.
+With that said, I am going to break down the basics of what you should know today.

 Professional Level vs. Cotman/Student Level Paint

-Higher quality watercolor paint is going to equal a much more enjoyable process and easier learning curve.
+Higher-quality watercolor paint is usually going to equal a much more enjoyable process and easier learning curve.
 More on that in a second.

 Why is this?
 Well, watercolor paint is typically made from pigments, substances like ochre or charcoal, minerals, rocks, etc. This powder is combined with some form of binding agent, usually gum arabic and some other fillers.
 When a watercolor paint is considered high quality, that usually means that the pigment used is either rare and harder to find, or there’s more pigment in the tube or pan compared to the student/cotman version of that same color.

 For example, Cobalt Blue Professional Level paint is more expensive than the Cobalt Blue Student Level product from the same brand, same 14mL tube because the student level product has more filler and less pigment!
-Because of this, the vibrancy of the pigment suffers and it doesn’t blend, bloom and bleed like the professional level product will.
+Because of this, the vibrancy of the pigment suffers and it doesn’t blend, bloom and bleed like the professional-level product will.
 Is the price of the student level hue significantly cheaper than the professional level?
 Yep!
 But if you want to enjoy the process of painting with watercolor and love the results you’re getting, you may have an easier time with the professional level paint.
+I know that might not be what you want to hear but I wouldn't say it if it weren't true.

 Watercolor Paint Types

-Watercolor comes in many forms, shapes and sizes, so let’s go through all the different types and the pros and cons for each.
+Let's move on.
+So first, Watercolor comes in many forms, shapes, and sizes.
+Below, I'm going to go through all the different types (and the pros and cons for each).

 Watercolor Pans

-Some artists absolutely love working with pan sets like this one by Maimeri (really great quality and what I used in my recent retreats) and there’s no major difference between working with the tubes of paint vs. pans if you’re buying the same quality, brand and colors.
+Some artists absolutely love working with pan sets like this one by Maimeri (really great quality and what I used in one of my recent retreats).
+There’s no major difference between working with the tubes of paint vs. pans if you’re buying the same quality, brand, and colors.
 It’s the exact same, except for the fact that it’s already in pans…but here’s my pros and cons list:

 Pros: